 - Avoid standing for a long period of time – Standing will put pressure on your ribs, so you should avoid doing this for an extended period of time.
 This is why taking time off work may be required, depending on what you do.

 - Take over-the-counter pain medication – In some cases, the pain might be significant enough that you’ll want to consider the use of pain medication.
 Just a note on that, it’s important not to use Ibuprofen in the first 48 hours of having bruised your ribs, since it may slow down the healing process.
 There are other alternatives if you need them., but whatever you decide to take, please check with your doctor ahead of time.

 - Light stretching – Once your body has had time to recover a bit, you may enjoy a bit of relief by implementing a daily routine of light stretching.
 Here’s a video with a few exercises to give you an idea:

 Remember to seek medical attention if you have a tightness in your chest, are suffering from extreme pain, have difficulty breathing, and/or your ribs just won’t heal even after you’ve followed the tips above.
 Hopefully this will help you to find your way to recovery the next time that you find yourself suffering from bruised ribs.
 Do you have any experience with bruised or cracked ribs?
 If so, we’d love to hear from you.
 Just leave a comment below!

-Disclaimer -- As we’ve mentioned before, we are not health care professionals here at SimplyJnJ.
+Disclaimer – As we’ve mentioned before, we are not health care professionals here at SimplyJnJ.
 We simply research and write about things that we care about, have worked for us and want to share with others.
-Today’s topic on how to get pain relief for bruised ribs was posted for information purposes only and should not be taken as medical advice.
+Today’s topic on how to get how to care for bruised ribs was posted for information purposes only and should not be taken as medical advice.